als244/ml_dataflow/README.md

 \text{MFU} = \text{TFLOPS} / \text{peak hardware TFLOPS}
 ```

 - HFU (Hardware Flops Utilization): A measure of processing throughput (including recomputations in numerator) relative to hardware capabilities.
-There are various levels are recomputation that occur depending on memory capacities and the system automatically configures this and calculates the metric.
+There are 2 levels are recomputation that occur depending on memory capacities -- the system automatically configures this and calculates the accurate metric.
 See the `throughput.c` file for more details.
 [Flash Attention](https://github.com/Dao-AILab/flash-attention) is employed which recomputes the attention score matrix (implicity) during the backwards pass, so by default at least $N * L * (.5 * 2 * (S * S * D))$ FLOPs are recomputed per step.
 Here we see that $\text{HFU}$ is strictly greater than $\text{MFU}$.

 -----